cafs92/SimplePerceptronPy/README.md

 # SimplePerceptronPy
-Simple Perceptron in Python Language
+# Simple Perceptron in Python Language
-Simple Perceptron for the iris dataset and creating the artificial one, using the toy problem of a AND  logic door.
+# Simple Perceptron for the iris dataset and creating the artificial dataset, using the toy problem of a AND  logic door.